ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X4_3076789``: This applies errata 3076789 workaround to Cortex-X4
   CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.

+- ``ERRATA_X4_3701758``: This applies errata 3701758 workaround to Cortex-X4
+  CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2 and r0p3.
+  It is still open.

 For Cortex-A510, the following errata build flags are defined :

 -  ``ERRATA_A510_1922240``: This applies errata 1922240 workaround to